talon-one/TalonOne.cs/docs/ManagementApi.md

             var pageSize = 789;  // long? | The number of items in the response. (optional)  (default to 1000) var skip = 789;  // long? | The number of items to skip when paging through large result sets. (optional) var sort = sort_example;  // string | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
-This is due to performance limitations.  (optional) var withTotalResultSize = true;  // bool? | When this flag is set, the result includes the total size of the result, across all pages.
-This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.  (optional)
+This is due to performance limitations.  (optional) var withTotalResultSize = true;  // bool? | When this flag is set, the result includes the total number of results for this query.
+This might decrease performance on large data sets.  - When `true`: `totalResultSize` contains the total number of results for this query. - When `false`: Only `hasMore` is returned, and it is set to `true` when there are more results than shown on the page.  (optional)

             try
             {
                 // List audiences
-                InlineResponse20032 result = apiInstance.GetAudiences(pageSize, skip, sort, withTotalResultSize);
+                InlineResponse20034 result = apiInstance.GetAudiences(pageSize, skip, sort, withTotalResultSize);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)